No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: a. //

+## Question 16:
-**Question 16**: This is an operator that raises a number to a power.
+This is an operator that raises a number to a power.
 - a. %
 - b. *
 - c. **